dell/helm-charts/MAINTAINER_GUIDE.md

 *   Promote a friendly and collaborative environment within our community
 *   Be actively engaged in discussions, answering questions, updating defects, and reviewing pull requests
 *   Criticize code, not people.
 Ideally, tell the contributor a better way to do what they need.
 *   Clearly mark optional suggestions as such.
-Best practise, start your comment with *At your option: …*
+Best practice, start your comment with *At your option: …*

 ### Project Decision Making